c0d3z3r0/aixun_t3a_rev/README.md

 - `t3a_dump_sram_init_boot_v1.26.bin`: SRAM content written by armlib/Keil init code (bootloader)
 - `t3a_dump_sram_init_main_v1.26.bin`: SRAM content written by armlib/Keil init code (main firmware)

-T3AS firmware is for GD32F305/GD32F307 version of the board, which wasn't released (yet?).
+T3AS firmware is for GD32F305/GD32F307 version of the board, which was [released](https://www.aixuntech.com/newsinfo/aixun-new-product-launch-t3as-allinone-200w-soldering-station/) in February of 2023.

 ## Constructing full flash image from dump